 I don’t know about you, but it can be hard for me to get in the holiday spirit when the weather is still climbing into the 60s in December.
 The past few weeks I’ve been feeling like I need an extra dose of holiday cheer.
 So when I learned about an opportunity for us to experience Worlds of Fun’s WinterFest, I jumped at the chance for a weekend getaway to Kansas City.

-Even though I’m not typically a huge fan of amusement parks—I recently learned that the spinning, swooping rides I loved as a kid are no longer my friend—I was intrigued.
+I’m not typically a huge fan of amusement parks — I recently learned that the spinning, swooping rides I loved as a kid are no longer my friend.
+But yet, I was intrigued.
 The amusement park has hosted this seasonal celebration since 2017 and the potential for holiday merriment seemed high.

 It didn’t take long for me to start feeling like less of a Grinch.
-Worlds of Fun’s new WinterFest event is a great way to celebrate the holiday season, even if you aren’t a roller coaster fanatic or avid amusement park goer.
+Worlds of Fun’s WinterFest event is a great way to celebrate the holiday season, even if you aren’t a roller coaster fanatic or avid amusement park goer.
 After spending the evening exploring the park, I’ve compiled my top five ways to celebrate the holidays during this unique event.

 Take Time to Slow Down